ishansharma495/salesanalysis/README.md

 Using the ‘AVG’ function:

-•	What time customers give the most ratings.
+•	What time customers give the most ratings

-•	What day of the week has the best average ratings.
+•	What day of the week has the best average ratings

 <summary>
 <details>